-Our report of factual findings will consist of a detailed listing of the assurance procedures conducted and our findings in relation to each procedure, including any errors or exceptions identified regardless of whether those errors or exceptions have since been rectified.
+Our report of factual findings will consist of a detailed listing of the procedures conducted and our findings in relation to each procedure, including any errors or exceptions identified regardless of whether those errors or exceptions have since been rectified.
+Use of our report will be restricted to you [and [name of other intended users or class of users]] and all other parties will be excluded from using the report.

-Please sign and return the attached copy of this letter to indicate your acknowledgement of, and agreement with, the arrangements for our agreed-upon assurance procedures engagement including the specific procedures which we have agreed will be performed and our respective responsibilities.
+Please sign and return the attached copy of this letter to indicate your acknowledgement of, and agreement with, the arrangements for our agreed-upon procedures engagement including the specific procedures which we have agreed will be performed and our respective responsibilities.

 Yours faithfully,

 (signed)

 Name and Title

 Date

+Standard on Related Services ASRS 4400 Agreed-upon Procedures Engagements to Report Factual Findings

 Acknowledged on behalf of [name of Entity] by

 (signed)

 Name and Title

 Date

 [Acknowledged on behalf of [name of Intended User] by

 (signed)

 Name and Title

 Date]